mdpopescu/public/Licensing/readme.md

 ### Create registration information (eg from the installer)

-    var details = new LicenserRegistration { ... };
+    var details = new LicenseRegistration { ... };
     licenser.CreateRegistration(details);

 Creates the registry entry with the given registration details, optionally encrypted with a password.
+If CheckUrl is not empty, it will first try to register the application at the given URL and only save to the registry if everything went ok.

 ### Sample code: